rafael-santiago/pig/README.md

 your crafting session.
 These task can be acessed using the option ``--sub-task=<task-name>``.

-By the fact of practically being sub-programs, the sub-tasks have their own idiosyncrasies and due to it the details about them are in their own manual.
+By the fact of practically being sub-programs, the sub-tasks have their own idiosyncrasies and due to it the details about them follows in their own manual.
 Take a look at the ``Table 3`` for following up to it.

 **Table 3**: The ``pig`` sub-tasks.